brocktopia/notes-at-vuex/README.md

 > A note taking app that retrieves and stores location data for each note.
 This is a fork of [github.com/brocktopia/notes-at](https://github.com/brocktopia/notes-at) using Vuex for state management of data.

+## decompose branch

+This branch tackles the decomposition of the Notebook.vue component into various free-standing Vue components made possible by the implementation of Vuex into the project.

 ## Dependencies

 **Server-side**